Understanding the Domain and Range of a Hyperbola

 Range of a Vertical Hyperbola:

 The range of a vertical hyperbola is also unrestricted.
 While the hyperbola seems to approach vertical lines far away, the actual y-values extend infinitely.
-Therefore, the range is:
+Because of this, the range is:

 (-∞, ∞)